davidlarrimore/openwebui-chat-analyzer/readme.md

 ## Development Notes

 - `docker-compose.yml` defines production, development (live reload), and optional Nginx proxy profiles.
-Use `docker compose --profile development up openwebui-chat-analyzer-dev` or `make dev` for auto-reload.
+Use `docker compose --profile development up frontend-dev` or `make dev` for auto-reload.
-- The `Makefile` centralizes build, run, backup, and diagnostic commands — start with `make help`.
+- The `Makefile` centralizes build and lifecycle commands — start with `make help`.
-- Python dependencies live in `requirements.txt`.
-The Dockerfile pre-installs TextBlob corpora and runs the app as a non-root user.
+- Python dependencies are split between `backend/requirements.txt` and `frontend/requirements.txt` (aggregate via root `requirements.txt`).
+The multi-stage Dockerfile builds dedicated images for each service and downloads the TextBlob corpora for the Streamlit frontend.

 ## Privacy & Storage

-The analyzer never makes network calls; everything happens on your machine.
-Uploaded files stay under the repository (`data/` and `uploads/`) until you remove them.
+All requests stay on your machine—the Streamlit UI only talks to the bundled FastAPI service.
+Uploaded files remain under the repository (`data/` and `uploads/`) until you remove them.

 ## Troubleshooting

 - If Streamlit crashes during sentiment analysis, install the TextBlob corpora with `python -m textblob.download_corpora`.
 - Some environments need a font package for `wordcloud`; installing system fonts (for example `sudo apt-get install fonts-dejavu`) fixes blank visuals.
 - Adjust `STREAMLIT_SERVER_PORT` or the Docker port mapping if 8501 is already in use.
+- Seeing “Unable to connect to the backend API”?
+Make sure `uvicorn backend.app:app --port 8502` (or the Docker `backend` service) is running and reachable.

 ## License